Eyeing a Kia Forte? Smart choice, but which year is the winner?

 So, what’s the ultimate word on Kia Forte years?

-Top selections for reliability, safety, and tech:
+Top selections for dependability, security, and tech:

 - 2011 (first-gen)